brewster1134/atrackt/README.md

   hover: ['a', 'button' ]
 ```

 If you would like your plugin to accept custom objects, you can call the `setOptions` method.
-If your plugin already has an options object, custom options well extend over them.
+If your plugin already has an options object, custom options well simply extend over them.

 ```coffee
 Atrackt.plugins['testPlugin'].setOptions